dave0196/dave0196/README.md

-- 👋 Hi, my name is Dave (aka David)
+- 👋 Hi earthling, my name is Dave, although I also go by David.
-- 👀 Thanks for visiting my profile!
-I'm a developer with interests in Computer Science, Mathematics, Cybersecurity, Music, Physics and Nature (exciting! right?? 👀)
+- 👀 Thanks for visiting!
+I'm a dev with interests in Mathematics, Cybersecurity, Music (theory?), Physics, and videogames (a big fan of Elden Ring, Dark Souls and Doom 👀)
-- 🌱 The programming languages and frameworks I'm experienced with are Java, C++, Bash/Shell scripting, Mainframe Assembly & JCL (z/OS), VB.NET, ASP.NET (MVC & a bit of REST) & finally, Python
+- 🌱 The programming languages I'm most familiar with are Java, C++, Bash/Shell scripting, Mainframe Assembly (ALC) & JCL (for z/OS), VB.NET, ASP.NE and some Python
-- Again, welcome to my profile!
+- That's all =)
 <!---
 dave0196/dave0196 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.